Python Mock Interview for Data Engineering

 Real-world messiness is the test

 SWE interviews give you clean, well-defined inputs.
 DE interviews give you a JSON file where some records are missing fields, some dates are in ISO format and others are in US format, and one value is the string 'null' instead of actual null.
-The test isn't whether you can write the algorithm.
+The test is not whether you can write the algorithm.
 The test is whether you can handle the mess.
 DataDriven's Python questions replicate this messiness with intentionally dirty test data.

-Error handling is graded, not optional
+Error handling is scored, not optional

 Your code runs for real, not in a toy environment